-Nicole is currently pursuing her Ph.D. at the University of Western Australia.
-Her research interests lie at the intersection between wellbeing, personal energy, and positive psychology.
-Her work appears in several top business journals, including the Journal of Organizational Behavior.
+Nicole is a behavioral scientist and writer based in Perth, Western Australia.
+Her research interests lie at the intersection between wellbeing, personal energy, and positive psychology, and her work appears in several top business journals, including the Journal of Organizational Behavior.

-When she’s not busy working on her thesis, Nicole can be found writing for psychology and wellness services, helping them to prepare science-backed communications for their customers.
+When she’s not busy conducting research, Nicole can be found writing for psychology and wellness services, helping them to prepare science-backed communications for their customers.

 - 2015-present – Research Assistant at the University of Western Australia Business School